 Designed for the student who plans to apply for admission to the dental hygiene program at ETSU.
 Two years of course work at Walters State plus two years of study in the dental hygiene program are required.

-Emphasis: Pre-Dental Hygiene
+Degree: Associate of Science Emphasis: Pre-Dental Hygiene